 Our board of directors has approved options to purchase common stock to Messrs.
 Brown, Nelson, Muth and Ajami to be effective upon the effectiveness of the registration statement for this offering.
 The option grants are as follows: Mr. Brown, 500,000 shares; Mr. Nelson, 200,000 shares; Mr. Muth, 100,000 shares; and Mr. Ajami, 100,000 shares.
-The exercise price per share is equal to the offering price of our common stock in this offering.
+In addition, our board will grant options to purchase 40,000 shares of common stock to Mr. Brown, options to purchase 5,000 shares of common stock to Mr. Nelson, in each case to be effective upon the effectiveness of the registration statement for this offering.
+The exercise price per share for each of options described above will be equal to the initial public offering price of our common stock in this offering.
 The options will vest over four years, with 25% vesting on the one year anniversary date of the effectiveness of the registration statement, subject each officer's continued employment with us through the applicable vesting date.